New QSHONI Commands: Integrate Python, PHP, Java with CL & RPG

 Read more

-Code for IBM iVS Code for IBM i offers an alternative to RDi, the heavy-duty, fee-based graphical IDE for IBM i, and SEU, the native green-screen IDE.
+Code for IBM iVS Code for IBM i offers an alternative to RDi, the fee-based graphical IDE for IBM i, and SEU, the native green-screen IDE.
 It’s faster than RDi and easier to learn than either RDi or SEU.
-It supports development in RPGLE, COBOL, JavaScript, PHP, Python, Node.js and other languages.
+It supports development in RPGLE, COBOL, JavaScript, PHP, Python, Node.js, etc. Liam Allan’s Code for IBM i 2024 review updates us on the state of the open source project.

 Read more